zawwz/lxsh/README.md

 Variable names can be minimized with `--minimize-var`, use `--exclude-var` to exclude variables from being minimized (for example environment config).

-Function names can be minimized with `--minimize`
+Function names can be minimized with `--minimize-fct`, use `--exclude-var` to exclude functions from being minimized.

+Unused functions can be removed with `--remove-unused`.
+Removal of unused variables is a work in progress.

 ## Other features